Birds Georgia

 The Chattahoochee Nature Center in Roswell, GA, is licensed to rehabilitate injured birds of prey, reptiles, and amphibians.
 They may be reached at 770-992-2055 ext.
 239 or at their website.

-Wild Nest Bird Rehab in Atlanta, GA, is licensed to treat wild native birds.
-You can contact them via Facebook or their website.
+Wild Nest Bird Rehab in Decatur, GA, is licensed to treat wild native birds.
+You can contact them via their website.

 Wildlife Center of Northwest Georgia, in Acworth, GA, is license to treat wild native birds.
 You can contact them via their website or Facebook.